CrossTheStreams/lotus_chess/README.md

-Chess web app using ths Lotus web framework and Backbone.js
+Chess web app using the Lotus web framework and Backbone.js